pointtoken/angular-cli/README.md

 # angular-cli
-Angular Build Machine That Includes Canvas
+This image can be used for compiling Angular projects that use chart.js and chartjs-node.